The Safety Life Cycle

 Safety Requirement Specification

 This is the next phase and is one of the most important phases in the Safety Life cycle.
 Here the owner/operator or their engineers and technical staff decide on the specifications of the Safety Instrumented System that will be ordered.
-This document (or rather set of documents) is referred to as the SRS and describes each safety function in detail, including of course the Safety Integrity Level (SIL) of each SIF.
+This document (or rather set of documents) is referred to as the Safety Requirement Specification and describes each safety function in detail, including of course the Safety Integrity Level (SIL) of each SIF.
 All the following phases will take this SRS as the starting point and all further activities will take this SRS as their main document.
 Everything that happens later on including the design of the safety system, the calculations, the verification of the design, the validation will refer back to this SRS.
 We will cover this in more detail in a separate article.
 Note that the SRS may comprise of a Hardware SRS, a Software SRS and may also have cybersecurity requirements that the SIS should comply with.

 Note: Enter your Contact Information below if you wish to get this free guide (form below).
 Scroll below to continue reading.